arda-cyber/mof-co2-adsorption-prediction/README.md

 ## Problem framing

 **Task type:** Supervised regression.
-The target (`co2_uptake`) is a continuous physical quantity, not a category, so this is a regression problem by definition rather than a modeling choice. (reticular chemistry)
+The target (co2_uptake) is a continuous number (mol/kg), not a category, so regression is the natural choice here.
+This fits how reticular chemistry works too: isoreticular expansion keeps the underlying topology fixed while linker length or SBU size is varied, and pore-scale properties like surface area and void fraction shift continuously as a result, not in discrete jumps.
+That's the continuous output the model is learning to predict.

 **Target:** CO2 uptake (mol/kg) at 0.5 bar and 298 K.